Atatakaze/BuretteMotor/README.md

 - ### motor_main.py & motor_function.py ###

-   Run `motor_main.py` to control the total volume that the fluid passes through burette motor.
+   Run `motor_main.py` to control the total volume of the fluid that passes through burette.

    ( `motor_function.py` is imported in `motor_main.py` )